Learn More About David J. King, MD

 Throughout his academic career, Dr. King has had substantial involvement in orthopaedic research.
 Specific projects have focused on advances in hip arthroscopy, cartilage regeneration, shoulder replacement surgery and lower extremity deformity correction.
-His studies have been published in the Journal of Bone and Joint Surgery, Techniques in Sports Medicine and Techniques in Arthroplasty and also earned him the Leonard Marmor Foundation Award while at
+His studies have been published in the Journal of Bone and Joint Surgery, Techniques in Sports Medicine and Techniques in Arthroplasty and also earned him the Leonard Marmor Foundation Award while at Washington University.

 University of Virginia, Charlottesville, VA – Bachelor of Arts in 1997 as an honors major in Neuroscience

 Emory University School of Medicine, Atlanta, GA